-The Duke of Wellington was a military commander famous for being the victor at the Battle of Waterloo and also later, Prime Minister of Great Britain
+The Duke of Wellington was a military commander famous for being the victor of the Battle of Waterloo and also later, Prime Minister of Great Britain.

 1st May 1769.
 Dublin, Ireland.
 Christened Arthur Wellesley.

 Arthur Wellseley (later the Duke of Wellington) was the son of the 1st Earl of Mornington.